You Came Along

 You Came Along (working title Don't Ever Grieve Me) is a 1945 romantic comedy-drama film set in World War II, directed by John Farrow.
 The original Robert Smith screenplay was rewritten by Ayn Rand.
 You Came Along stars Robert Cummings and in her film debut, Lizabeth Scott.

 The plot involves a US Army Air Forces (USAAF) officer who tries to hide his terminal medical condition from a U.S. Treasury Department public relations staff member, whom he just met before a war bond drive.
 They become romantically involved, agreeing it's "just fun up in the air."
 When she finds out the truth, she makes a fateful decision to make the most of the little time they have together.
+Filmink called it "a guy cry movie".

 You Came Along opens with a stanza from the poem "The Sermon of St. Francis" by Henry Wadsworth Longfellow: